smart-data-lake/smart-data-lake/docs/getting-started/part-3/incremental-mode.md

 If this time difference is larger than a week, the program only queries the next four days since the last execution.
 If there is no data available in a time window, because only a few seconds have passed since the last execution, the execution will fail with Error **404**.

+At the end your config file should look something like [this](../config-examples/application-part3-download-incremental-mode.conf) and the CustomWebserviceDataObject code like [this](../config-examples/CustomWebserviceDataObject-2.scala).

 :::info
 Unfortunately, the webservice on opensky-network.org responds with a **404** error code when no data is available, rather than a **200** and an empty response.
-Therefore, SDL gets a 404 and will fail the execution.
+Therefore, SDLB gets a 404 and will fail the execution.
+The exception could be catched inside CustomWebserviceDataObject, but what if we have a real 404 error?!
 :::

+Congratulation, you just completed implementing a nice incremental loading mechanism!

+That's it from getting-started for now.
+We hope you enjoyed your first steps with SDLB.
+For further informations check the rest of the documentation and the blog on this page!